 Finding the Best Places to Retire Since 2006!

-Retire in Oro Valley, Arizona?
+Oro Valley, Arizona

-Climate: Hot and dry, although the elevation (2,550 feet above sea level) mitigates summer temperatures somewhat (but they can still reach the low-100s).
+The climate in this part of the country is hot and dry, although the elevation (2,550 feet above sea level) mitigates summer temperatures somewhat (but they can still reach the low-100s).
 Winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 11 inches of rain per year.

 Recommended as a Retirement Spot?
 Yes

-Webwerxx, Inc. Copyright (c) 2006-2020.
+Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.